josephanya/number-classification-api/README.md

 # Number Classification API

-This is a simple public API written in Typescript that analyzes a number and returns some interesting facets about it in JSON format.
+This is a simple public API written in Typescript that analyzes a number and returns some interesting facts about it in JSON format.

 It uses the following dependencies: [Typescript](https://www.npmjs.com/package/typescript "typescript"), [Express](https://www.npmjs.com/package/express "express"), [Nodemon](https://www.npmjs.com/package/nodemon "nodemon"), [ts-node](https://www.npmjs.com/package/ts-node "ts-node")